eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 * have a maximal length of 63 characters

 Rationale:
-A consistent naming manner assures stability in usage, compatibility with Ankaios internal structure by ensuring proper function of the filtering.
+A consistent naming manner assures stability in usage and compatibility with Ankaios internal structure by ensuring proper function of the filtering.

 Tags:
 - Objects